 A rare denim fabric with a unique crisscrossed pattern of the weave which develops as it fades.
 Made by using slub or uneven yarn for both the weft and the warp threads.

 Fox fiber denim

 Patented by Sally Fox a cotton breeder from California, this fabric is made with colored cotton fiber.

 It comes as no surprise that there are so many types of denim fabrics because this material is one of the most popular fabrics on a global level.
 This is due to its ease of use, versatility, good fit, durability, and of course the fashion factor.

-Denim can be used for sewing just about any type of clothing as well as for home décor items as long as you have a machine that can handle it such as these here.
+Denim can be used for sewing just about any type of clothing as well as for home décor items as long as you have a machine that can handle it.
 This is why so many sewists love working with it!